Kirkwall Grammar School

 Kirkwall Grammar School is a secondary school in Kirkwall, Orkney, Scotland.
 It was established in c.
 1200.
 The current school building was opened in 2014.
+It is the largest school in the Orkney Islands, and one of the oldest schools in the world.

 History

+Earlier schools (1200–1973)

 Kirkwall Grammar School was established in 1200 when Bishop Bjarni established a cathedral school where his clergy taught singing and Latin.

-In 1760, £60 was donated in order to repair and build two schools.
-These plans resulted in two new schools being built north of St Magnus Cathedral.